 Chilli and cheese are essential ingredients in Bhutanese cuisine.
-A curry conjured up with Chilli and Cheese locally known as “ema datse” is worth tasting.
-A meal of red rice, dried beef and ema datse is the staple diet of Bhutanese and will excite your taste buds with delicious flavours.
+A curry conjured up with Chilli and Cheese locally known as “ema datshi” is worth tasting.
+A meal of red rice, dried beef and ema datshi is the staple diet of Bhutanese and will excite your taste buds with delicious flavours.

 Suja or the butter tea is one of the specialities in Bhutanese recipes.
 Butter tea is served in all occasions with other traditional meals.
 Traditional tea leaves is boiled in water, churned in a bamboo churner with fresh cow or yak butter and salt.
 It bears a buttery salt taste.
 Yes, you heard right, a salty tea!

-One of the best ways to experience Bhutanese way of life is to visit a farm house.
+One of the best ways to experience Bhutanese way of life is to visit a farmhouse.
 Farmhouses are simple structures made up of locally available mud, timber and stones with distinct Bhutanese wood designs and paintings.
 Time your visit with a dinner and a hot stone bath.
 Hot stone bath is an ancient way of healing common ailments such has body aches, wounds and stomach diseases.
-Certain types of stones are heated until red hot in fire built by wood, its then put inside a tub containing cold water.
+Certain types of stones are heated until red hot in fire built by wood, it is then put inside a tub containing cold water.
 You will dip into the warm to hot water, and take a nap as you feel your body muscles relax.

 Hiking and Trekking are very popular in Bhutan because it allows the traveler to get off the beaten track and into the wondrous Bhutanese landscape.
 Just imagine wandering through a wilderness with a diversity of flora and fauna that has led to Bhutan being declared one of 10 global hot spots for environmental conservation.
 Treks range from short soothing walks through terraced fields and idyllic hamlets to some of the most arduous high altitude treks.